Backpacking Is Life · Updated June 2026

 Remote working from Europe

-Route includes Turkey or Balkans
+Route includes Turkey or the Balkans

 Buy Airalo’s Eurolink.
 42 countries beats the alternatives when your route crosses out of the EU-core regional plans. €17.50 for 5GB / 30 days covers most trips.